Menu

 Drawdown lifetime mortgages

-With drawdown, homeowners over 55 can release an initial lump sum payment of £10,000 (with most providers) leaving the rest available to draw on as and when you need it.
+With drawdown, homeowners over 55 can release an initial lump sum payment of £10,000 (with most providers) leaving the rest available to draw on as and when needed.

 The upside is that your loan only accrues interest on the money released.
 Initially, you’ll be able to draw £10,000, and the claim will only be payable on that.
 Whatever else is available as reserve stays available until you need to access it and the interest is only charged from the date you receive the funds.
 These plans can help lower the cost of borrowing.